Cogzi-labs/CampaignCentral/README.md

   - Node.js version compatibility (v18+ recommended)

 - For containerized deployments, use the start-prod.sh script in your entrypoint command

+### Windows-Specific Issues
+- If CMD batch files don't work correctly, try the PowerShell script (`start-windows.ps1`)
+- If you get "Permission denied" errors when running PowerShell scripts:
+  1. Open PowerShell as administrator
+  2. Run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
+  3. Try running the script again: `.\start-windows.ps1`
+- Path separators in Windows use backslash (`\`) instead of forward slash (`/`), our Windows scripts handle this automatically
+- If environment variables aren't loading correctly:
+  1. Make sure your .env file doesn't have quotes around values
+  2. Try setting them manually before running: `set DATABASE_URL=your_url` or `$env:DATABASE_URL="your_url"` in PowerShell
+  3. Use our cross-platform environment loader:
+     ```
+     node -r ./load-env.js dist/index.js
+     ```
+     This works on Windows, Mac, and Linux and ensures .env variables are properly loaded
+  4. Restart your terminal after making any changes

 ### Email Sending Issues
 - For AWS SES email functionality, make sure these environment variables are set: